Yuoa/CS211_Pacman/README.md

-# Pacman game for Mangoboard
+# Pacman core
+This includes only game-rule related sources.